iv-org/documentation/docs/ipv6-rotator.md

    }
    ```
 2. Restart Docker
-3. In your docker-compose file of invidious.
+3. In your docker-compose file of Invidious.
 Add these lines at the end of your docker-compose
    ```yaml
    networks:
      default: